 Zubler Suction Filters

 According to statistics from the BGFE (German Occupational Society for Precision and Electrical Engineering), occupational skin and lung diseases are considerably more prevalent among dental technicians than the BGFE average.
 Fine airborne particles are especially dangerous.
-Highly detrimental effects to the skin and respiratory organs have also been identified from dental gypsum and investment materials.
+Highly detrimental effects on the skin and respiratory organs have also been identified from dental gypsum and investment materials.
 The same is true of non-classified particles with general exposure limits.

 Occupational health and safety are non-negotiable

-If dental laboratories fail to use suction, most dust that is generated will clearly exceed occupational exposure limits.
+If dental laboratories fail to use suction, most dust that is generated will exceed occupational exposure limits.
 Suction to eliminate harmful dust is invariably required by German regulations governing the use of hazardous substances.
 Furthermore, all vacuum systems require mandatory testing for effectiveness at least once a year.

 Suction Equipment Maintenance